QasimK/qasimk.github.io/_posts/2017-10-22-radicale-server.md

 python -m radicale
 ```

-It should be accessible at `piserver.local:5232` (assuming you have configured local service discovery with the hostname `piserver`).
+It should be now be accessible at <http://piserver.local:5232> (assuming you have also configured local service discovery with the hostname `piserver`).

 ## As a Service